-It’s a love letter, not only to Thor but to comics in general and the cycles of death and rebirth within them.
+It’s a love letter, not only to Thor but to comic books in general and the cycles of death and rebirth within them.

 Mjolnir's Song (Thor #380)7 of 12

 Part of the way through his run, Walt Simonson ceded art duties to the still exceptionally talented Sal Buscema - but he would occasionally jump back to the drawing board.
 Thor #380 sees our hammer-wielding hero facing off against a seemingly insurmountable foe, the Midgard Serpent.

 To this point, readers had seen Thor stare down against any number of men, beasts, or demons, but this time things are different.
 Hela casts a curse that weakens Thor’s bones and the Midgard Serpent, Jormungand, is large enough to encircle the entire planet with its body!

 But the issue isn’t memorable just for being a helluva fight.
 Simonson decided that the best way to translate the sheer size of the serpent was to do the entire book as a series of splash pages.
 The result is a comic that looks nothing like anything that came out at the time and served as a precursor for the big, bombastic storytelling tropes of the 1990s.